 Whether you’re coming straight out of school or you’re a graduate student, the idea of problem-based learning (PBL) can be a bit vague and foreign to you in the beginning, but you’ll quickly learn to adapt and appreciate the importance of finishing your PBLs on time before everything piles on.
 Anatomy classes start within a few weeks of your first year and include both prosection and full body dissection - they too can be intimidating at first but it is crazy just how quickly you get used to it.
 Dissection tip - it is not that uncommon to accidentally stab yourself with the scalpel, so if it does happen, just keep this in mind and don’t panic - it can cause a bit of inconvenience and discomfort, but there’s nothing to worry about and you’ll be ready to go back to class in 5 minutes.

 In terms of challenges faced regarding the medical school curriculum, whether you’re a school leaver, have taken a gap year, or already have some academic degrees below your belt, getting used to the medical curriculum and pace and finding your ideal way of learning can be a big initial challenge.
-There is a lot of self-study and therefore, a lot of discipline involved in a successful academic career in medical school, the minimum grades required to fulfil all coursework assignments and final exams is typically a lot higher than for other undergraduate programmes and the expectations from you as a student in general are a lot higher.
-Eventually you get the hang of it and adapt to all of those things, and while you can’t know until you’ve experienced it, it’s always helpful to try and have some insight into what will be expected of you before you start, so it doesn’t come as a total shock once it does.
+There is a lot of self-study and therefore, a lot of discipline involved in a successful academic career in medical school, the minimum grades required to fulfil all coursework assignments and final exams are typically a lot higher than for other undergraduate programmes... and the expectations from you as a student, in general, are a lot higher.
+Eventually, you get the hang of it and adapt to all of those things, and while you can’t know until you’ve experienced it, it’s always helpful to try and have some insight into what will be expected of you before you start, so it doesn’t come as a total shock once it does.